 ROTOR #3 – Sisyphus Machine | ROTOR

 ROTOR #3 – Sisyphus machine is a search for the purpose and meaning of the human condition, and an ode to will and resilience.
 ROTOR takes you on a physical journey of self-discovery and introspection in a celebration of the power of movement.
+How do we find our freedom in the seemingly endless repetition of the everyday?
 How do we give life meaning when it seems meaningless?
 How do we relate to a future that is increasingly uncertain?

 More dates and locations to be announced